sai-vamsi-m/project-ai-img-gen/README.md

 ## 🚀 About Me
 Hi there!
-I am Sai Vamsi, a final year B.Tech student in Artificial Intelligence at Vel Tech University.
-I have a strong passion for software development and Artificial Intelligence, and I'm proficient in C, C++, Java, and Python programming languages.
-I am also skilled in Full-stack Web Development using MERN stack.
+I am Sai Vamsi, a final year computer science undergraduate with specialization in Artificial Intelligence at Vel Tech University, Chennai.
+I have a strong passion for software development, and Artificial Intelligence.

+I'm proficient in C, C++, Java, and Python programming languages.
+I also have expertise in Data Structures and Algorithms.
+Besides, I am a Full-stack Web Developer who is familiar with front-end development technologies like HTML, CSS, JavaScript, and React, and also back-end development with Node.js, Express.js, and MongoDB.

 On my GitHub profile, you can find a collection of projects that demonstrate my programming and development skills.

 Thank you for taking the time to learn about me, and feel free to check out my projects on GitHub!